 Cogongrass

-Cogongrass Biology and Mangement in the Southeastern United States (Southern Regional Extension Forestry Forest Health) Native to the tropical and subtropical regions of southeastern Asia, this invasive grass is an aggressive pest in more than 73 countries.
+Cogongrass Biology and Management in the Southeastern United States (Southern Regional Extension Forestry Forest Health) Native to the tropical and subtropical regions of southeastern Asia, this invasive grass is an aggressive pest in more than 73 countries.
 Cogongrass is present on every continent except Antarctica and is problematic in a wide range of managed forests, cropland, rangeland and natural ecosystems.

 Field Guide to the Identification of Cogongrass (Alabama Forestry Commission)